Theatre Arts (THA) - Courses

 Acting for Non-Majors

-This course emphasizes the development of the actor's instrument by introducing the student to the basic imaginative, physical, and vocal skills necessary for acting.
-It also enhances the student's understanding of the cooperative nature of acting.
-It prepares them to create, discuss, rehearse, and perform.
-The student will apply these techniques in an interactive studio setting.
+This course is an introduction to the fundamentals of acting for non-theatre majors that emphasizes the development of the actor's instrument by introducing students to the basic imaginative, physical, and vocal skills necessary for performing in front of an audience.
+The students apply these techniques in an interactive studio setting.
 Offered Fall, Spring.

 Multicultural U.S. Drama and Theory